+24-00314C-17

-24-00314C-17 2017340 381 (d) A TNC driver shall comply with all applicable laws 382 relating to accommodation of service animals.
+381 (d) A TNC driver shall comply with all applicable laws 382 relating to accommodation of service animals.
 383 (e) A TNC may not impose additional charges for providing 384 services to a person who has a physical disability because of 385 the person's disability.
-386 (14) RECORDSA TNC shall maintain the following records: 387 (a) Individual ride records for at least 1 year after the 388 date on which each ride is provided; and 389 (b) Individual records of TNC drivers for at least 1 year 390 after the date on which the TNC driver's relationship with the 391 TNC ends.
-392 (15) PREEMPTION 393 (a) It is the intent of the Legislature to provide for 394 uniformity of laws governing TNCs, TNC drivers, and TNC vehicles 395 throughout the state.
+386 (14) RECORDS.-A TNC shall maintain the following records: 387 (a) Individual ride records for at least 1 year after the 388 date on which each ride is provided; and 389 (b) Individual records of TNC drivers for at least 1 year 390 after the date on which the TNC driver's relationship with the 391 TNC ends.
+392 (15) PREEMPTION.- 393 (a) It is the intent of the Legislature to provide for 394 uniformity of laws governing TNCs, TNC drivers, and TNC vehicles 395 throughout the state.
 TNCs, TNC drivers, and TNC vehicles are 396 governed exclusively by state law, including in any locality or 397 other jurisdiction that enacted a law or created rules governing 398 TNCs, TNC drivers, or TNC vehicles before July 1, 2017.
 A 399 county, municipality, special district, airport authority, port 400 authority, or other local governmental entity or subdivision may 401 not: 402 1.
 Impose a tax on, or require a license for, a TNC, a TNC 403 driver, or a TNC vehicle if such tax or license relates to 404 providing prearranged rides or subject a TNC, a TNC driver, or a 405 TNC vehicle to any rate, entry, operational, or other 406 requirement of the county, municipality, special district, 407 airport authority, port authority, or other local governmental 408 entity or subdivision; or 409 2.
-Require a TNC or a TNC driver to obtain a business Page 14 of 15
+Require a TNC or a TNC driver to obtain a business

-24-00314C-17 2017340 410 license or any other type of similar authorization to operate 411 within the local governmental entity's jurisdiction.
-412 (b) This subsection does not prohibit an airport from 413 charging reasonable pickup fees consistent with any pickup fees 414 charged to taxicab companies at that airport for their use of 415 the airport's facilities or prohibit the airport from 416 designating locations for staging, pickup, and other similar 417 operations at the airport.
-418 Section 2.
+24-00314C-17 2017340 10 license or any other type of similar authorization to operate 11 within the local governmental entity's jurisdiction.
+12 (b) This subsection does not prohibit an airport from 13 charging reasonable pickup fees consistent with any pickup fees 114 charged to taxicab companies at that airport for their use of 15 the airport's facilities or prohibit the airport from 116 designating locations for staging, pickup, and other similar 17 operations at the airport.
+18 Section 2.
 This act shall take effect July 1, 2017.
-Page 15 of 15 CODING: Words stricken are deletions; words underlined are additions.

-IDA SENATE 3/14/2017 Meeting Date (Deliver BOTH copies of this form to the Senator CE RECORD or Senate Professional Staff conducting the meeting) 340 Bill Number (if applicable) Topic TNC Regulation Amendment Barcode (if applicable) Name Dwight Mattingly , Job Title Address 8907 SEPine Cone LAne Street Phone 50 61-523-0525 Hobe Sound FL City State 33455 Email et 1577@bellsouth.net Speaking: For Against X Information Waive Speaking: [In Support Against information into the record.)
-Representing Self Appearing at request of Chair: 🚺 Yes 🔀 No Lobbyist registered with Le gislature: 🔄 Yes 🗶 No
+3/14/2017 (Deliver BOTH copies of this form to the Senato r or Senate Professional S taff conducting the meeting) Meeting Date Bill Number (if applicable) Topic TNC Regulation Amendment Barcode (if applicable) Name Dwight Mattingly • Job Title Address 8907 SE Pine Cone LAne Phone 561-523-0525 Hobe Sound FL City State 33 455 Zip Email atul577@bellsouth.net Speaking: For Against X Information Waive Sp (The Chai peaking: In Support Against ir will read this information into the record.)
+Representing Self Appearing at request of Chair: Yes 🔀 No Lobbyist registe ered with Legislature: Yes X No While it is a Senate tradition to encourage public testimony, time meeting.
+Those who do speak may be asked to limit their remark e may not permit all rks so that as manv persons wishing to speak to be heard at this persons as possible can be heard